stardlegame/origdraftstardle1/README.md

 - Yellow: The letter is correct, but in the wrong position.
 - Grey: The letter is incorrect.

-The answer will be a word related to Astronom in some way, and a fun fact may be displayed after you play!
+The answer will be a word related to Astronomy in some way, and a fun fact may be displayed after you play!

 A new STARDLE will be available each day!